On behalf of the Medical Department…

 Medical Director: Dr. Danny Worwood, MD

 Dr. Worwood is a native of Southern Utah.
 He completed his undergraduate degree (B.A.) at Brigham Young University then attended medical school at the F. Edward Hebert School of Medicine in Bethesda, Maryland.
 He then completed his residency in family medicine at Dewitt Army Community Hospital in Fort Belvoir, Virginia.
-He served in the U.S. Army for over 19 years and had wonderful learning experiences in Panama, Korea, Thailand, Philippines, Brazil and Portugal.
+He served in the U.S. Army for over 19 years and had wonderful learning experiences in Panama, Korea, Thailand, the Philippines, Brazil, and Portugal.
 In 2003, his family decided that it was time to move back to Southern Utah, and for more than a decade, he practiced Family Medicine and currently works in the acute care setting (InstaCare) for Intermountain Healthcare.
 Dr. Worwood has been the Medical Director of DRA for a little over 7 years.

 I have seen many students come and go from DRA and have been impressed at the level of maturity they gain as they participate in the guided experiences that are offered by the school staff and therapists.
 Students learn coping skills that enable them to deal with the difficulties of life.
 With these coping skills, many students are able to stop medications for depression, anxiety, or ADHD that they have been on for years.
 It’s such a contrast to see patients when they arrive at DRA and then again when they graduate.
 They arrive apprehensive, rebellious, and angry.
 They leave with confidence, hope and ambition.

-Assistant Medical Director: Brooks Wiley, PMHNP-BC, FNP-C
+Assistant Medical Director: Brooks Wiley, FPMHNP-BC

 Brooks was born and raised in Southern Utah.
-At a young age, his parents taught him the value of education and the importance of life-long learning; as a result, one of his greatest passions/interests is the pursuit of knowledge, having obtained several undergraduate and graduate level degrees, certifications, and licensures.
+At a young age, his parents taught him the value of education and the importance of life-long learning; as a result, one of his greatest passions/interests is the pursuit of knowledge, having obtained several undergraduate and graduate-level degrees, certifications, and licensures.
 In addition, he enjoys serving others.
 This drive was cultivated while serving a full-time mission for the LDS church in Virginia.
 On my mission, he developed deep, close relationships with people from various cultures and backgrounds and quickly realized the value of serving others.
-He and his wife plan on raising their four children in the Southern Utah and are excited to be apart of the DRA team.
+He and his wife plan on raising their four children in Southern Utah and are excited to be a part of the DRA team.

 I love working at Diamond Ranch Academy!
 Throughout my life, I have worked for a number of different private and public entities.
 From a business standpoint, DRA is second to none as it pertains to how they value and treat their staff.
 The work environment has played a positive influence within my life.
 In addition, I have quickly come to the realization that DRA truly cares for the wellbeing and future of each and every student who enters the program.
 The concepts and principles found within DRA’s core are strategies I want implement within my own family in order to raise competent, productive children.
 I am truly grateful to be apart of Diamond Ranch Academy.